MD Student Handbook

 All medical students are subject to the following policies and procedures and are expected to be familiar with them.

 We have developed a set of core standards in our educational objectives policy to measure your progress in skills specific to the practice of medicine.
 Learn more about our educational objectives.

 Our faculty use a variety of methods explained in our student performance policy to assess student comprehension, learning needs, and academic progress during all stages of the medical school curriculum.
-Learn more about formative assessment and narrative assessment processes.
+Learn more about narrative assessment processes.